iterative/dvc.org/content/docs/command-reference/root.md

 ## Example: Build reusable paths

-Use `dvc root` to build reusable paths to dependencies, scripts, or <abbr>data artifacts</abbr> from separate stages and subdirectories.
+Build reusable paths to dependencies, scripts, or <abbr>data artifacts</abbr>
+from separate stages and subdirectories.

 ```dvc
 $ cd more_stages/